Which D&D Class Can Do The Most Damage at Level 1?

 Below is the revised graph taking the new suggests into account.

 As you can see by the above graph there is definitely a hierarchy based on the maximum damage a Level 1 character can deal out.
 This, if all my mathematics are correct, is the following – in ascending order –

-- Next we have the Barbarian, Fighter, Monk, and Warlock.
+- Next we have the Barbarian, Fighter, and Monk.